wyuenho/emacs-corfu-pixel-perfect/README.md

 dragging on the "scroll bar"?
 Yeah, the sacrifaces we made for sticking with Emacs sometimes border on the absurd.

-However, this is perhaps a bluesky project in its own right, largely due to performance reasons :( Emacs is lovely like that.
+However, this is perhaps a blue sky project in its own right, largely due to performance reasons :( Emacs is lovely like that.